fabian-mugrauer/SPX-Industry-Momentum/README.md

 Bloomberg
 ==============================

-Should you have access to a Bloomberg Terminal and you wish to use the API, this is possible with our code.
+Should you have access to a Bloomberg Terminal and you wish to use the BB API, this is possible with our code.

-Please install the python add-in for the BB API `xbbg`
+Please install the python add-in for the BB API `xbbg` once the spx_industry_mom environment is activated
    ```bash
    mamba install xbbg
    ```